RiverArchitect/RA_wiki/wiki/Connectivity.md

 - The resultant raster is saved as the `Q_disconnect.tif` map output.

 Note that the default value of zero indicates pixels wetted at the highest discharge but not present within any of the disconnected area polygons.
 Other values indicate the highest modeled discharge for which the pixel is disconnected from the channel mainstem.

+## Disconnection Frequencies <a name="disc-freq"></a>

+For each disconnected area, `Q_disconnect` can be combined with the hydrologic record in order to calculate the average number of disconnection events occurring per year.
+This is generated by calculating the total number of times mean daily flow drops below `Q_disconnect` during the season of interest for the applied species/lifestage (as defined in  `Fish.xlsx`, see [SHArC](SHArC) for more details) divided by the number of years on record.

+A `disc_freq` output map will be produced provided that flows have already been analyzed ([Make flow duration curves](Signposts#ana-flows)) for the applied [Condition](Signposts#conditions)/[Physical Habitat](SHArC#hefish).

+## Estimating Ramping Rates <a name="ramping-rates"></a>

+Ramping rates are estimated by applying the following assumptions:

+- the flow reduction scenario is characterized by a linearly downramping hydrograph from Q<sub>high</sub> to Q<sub>low</sub> over the input time period
+- Downstream attenuation of the hydrograph is not considered

+Ramping rates are estimated via linear approximation, using the difference in depths at the last two model discharges before disconnection occurs.

+The ramping rate output raster is stored as `ramping_rate_###min.tif`, where `###` corresponds to the input time period over which the downramping occurs.

 ***